 Spare Parts for Replacement

-Some parts of your car could break off.
-Nothing too major, but windshield wipers, fuses, and radiator caps are all car parts prone to getting damaged.
-It’s a good idea to have replacement parts for those in the car.
+Some parts of your car can break off.
+Nothing too major—but windshield wipers, fuses, and radiator caps are all prone to getting damaged.
+It’s a good idea to have replacement parts for those in your roadside emergency kit.

 If you can afford it and you know how to install it, an extra accessory belt will be a good thing to carry around.